Theological virtues: Aquinas

 Aquinas further connected the theological virtues with the cardinal virtues.
 He views the supernatural inclinations of the theological virtues, caused by habitual grace, to find their fulfillment in being acted upon in the cardinal virtues.

 Teaching by denomination

 Catholic Church

-The Catechism of the Catholic Church teaches that faith, hope and love "dispose Christians to live in a relationship with the Holy Trinity.
-They have God for their origin, their motive, and their object -- God known by faith, hoped in, and loved for His own sake."
+The Catechism of the Catholic Church teaches that faith, hope, and love (charity) "dispose Christians to live in a relationship with the Holy Trinity.
+They have God for their origin, their motive, and their object – God known by faith, hoped in, and loved for His own sake."

 Moravian Church

 Among essential beliefs, the Moravian Church teaches that "God creates; God redeems; God blesses.
-And we respond in faith, in love and in hope."
+And we respond in faith, in love, and in hope."
 As such, Moravian Christians teach to judge themselves "by how deep our faith is, how expansive our love is, and how life affirming our hope is."